Sameer Srivastava - 6 min read

 The SCOE has teams focusing on every conceivable value add that an MSP can provide, ranging from strategic advisory services, data science, operations, and digital procurement strategy.
 For a customer, this provides a differentiated competitive advantage in many areas as it allows Workspend to share and tap the best global resources available to lead across multiple client accounts.
-The SCOE uses advanced service processes which have been fine-tuned and scaled, allowing for the reuse of multiple delivery components resulting in additional value add for the client.
-The SCOE houses experts with experience from different countries and domain knowledge, which enables them to share and exchange best practices internally, resulting in greater benefits realization by Workspend’s clients.
+The SCOE uses advanced service processes which have been fine-tuned and scaled, allowing for the reuse of multiple delivery components resulting in additional value for the client.
+The SCOE houses experts with experience from different countries and domain knowledge, which enables them to share and exchange best practices internally, resulting in greater benefits realization by our clients.

-A major advantage of Workspend’s SCOE setup is that it develops multiple facets of client and domain expertise coverage across varying geographic locations, and so we can monitor and proactively engage with issues and innovation opportunities in a “follow-the-sun” methodology.
+A major advantage of Workspend’s SCOE setup is that it develops multiple facets of client and domain expertise coverage across varying geographic locations, so we can monitor and proactively engage with issues and innovation opportunities in a “follow-the-sun” methodology.
 Achieving scale has never been easier with agile and specialized teams being able to focus on specific areas as a result.
 With some countries and industries having a seasonal crest and trough model in their contingent hiring requirements, the SCOE permits the shifting of resources from one team to another, making it easier to handle fluctuating demand in a scalable fashion.

 A Multidisciplinary Approach to Supporting Our Clients

-The key to the success for Workspend’s SCOE is our multidisciplinary training program that is geared towards preparing associates not only for the roles that they are hired for, but also arming them with knowledge about other processes that the SCOE manages.
+The key to the success for Workspend’s SCOE is our multidisciplinary training program that is geared toward preparing associates not only for the roles that they are hired for but also arming them with knowledge about other processes that the SCOE manages.
 This makes it easier to move team members around when the need arises, and it also offers the cross-training that each team member may need to deliver services in a holistic way, pulling from their multidisciplinary training and cultural experience working across borders and client organizations.
-With teams working in close proximity to one another, additional coverage to sort through challenges or optimize a program are readily available.
+With teams working in close proximity to one another, additional coverage to sort through challenges or optimize a program is readily available.
 Another success factor is the appointment of mentors for each of the team members at the SCOE, who advise and guide their mentees.
 The personal relationships developed through the mentor program also help in reducing turnover and in the development of well-rounded team members.